Miquelon-Langlade

 Miquelon-Langlade (/fr/) is the larger but less populated of the two communes (municipalities) making up the French overseas collectivity of Saint Pierre and Miquelon, located 22 km to the south of Newfoundland in the Gulf of St. Lawrence.
 It consists of three islands: Miquelon (also called Grande Miquelon), Langlade (Petite Miquelon) and Le Cap, connected by narrow tombolos (sandy isthmi).
-The communal seat is the settlement of Miquelon, on the northern tip, where the entire island's permanent population of 596 (as of 2022) is located.
+The communal seat is the settlement of Miquelon, on the northern tip, where the island's entire permanent population of 596 (as of 2022) is located.
 Miquelon Airport provides flights to nearby Saint-Pierre Airport.

-Toponymy
+Names and etymology

 The name Miquelon purportedly derived from a Basque nickname for "Michael" (Mikel).
 In 1579, the names Micquetõ and Micquelle appeared for the first time in French Basque mariner Martin de Hoyarçabal's maritime pilot.
 The name evolved over time into Miclon, Micklon, and finally Miquelon (Mikelune in Basque).